Clicky

 The long-living and sturdy Moreton Bay fig are popular in southern California.
 But it also does well in Florida.
 It has a wide umbrella-like spread, making it an excellent shade tree for large lawns and spaces such as parks.

-A distinguishing feature of the Morton Bay fig is its enormous “buttress root,” which extends far from the trunk.
 These so-called buttress roots, though not true roots but extensions of the trunk, look like octopus tentacles.
 The drawback of this interesting feature is that it is likely to ruin your lawn, and few plants can grow under the tree.

 The Morton Bay fig like warmth and humidity and doesn’t have resistance to cold.
 I recommend planting it in South Florida and the Florida Keys.
 It will thrive in the summer.